 Joining local professional organizations is a great way to find new inspiration and stay connected to the industry.

 The Professional Beauty Association helps direct salon owners to the right forms, permits, manuals, marketing tools, and general advice.
 The Association of Cosmetology Salon Professionals is available for all hairdressers, nail technicians, aestheticians, and salon owners/operators.
-The International SalonSpa Business Network is a popular resource for furthering education, training and providing industry updates and trends.
+The International SalonSpa Business Network is a popular resource for furthering education, and training and providing industry updates and trends.

 There are many other possible groups or organizations to join, many of which are operated locally.
 For more casual networking, check out Meetup groups in your area.
 You’ll stay informed about your competition, meet with possible cross-selling partners, and maybe even make some new friends in the industry.